wheredidhugo/fullscreen-spotify-electron/README.md

 # How to use:

-## Make sure you have Node.js and NPM installed
+## Make sure you have [Node.js and NPM](https://nodejs.org/en/) installed (it is recommanded to download the 14.17.3 LTS version)

 ## Step 1: Download this application

-Either download the zip by clicking on the green button that says "Code" and then clicking on "Download ZIP"
+Either download the zip by clicking on the green button that says "Code" and then clicking on "Download ZIP" (or even [this link](https://github.com/bgpvp/fullscreen-spotify/archive/refs/heads/main.zip))

 or